Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Conclusion

-We conducted a large empirical study of Copilot and Codex over 446 algorithmic problems and 6 different programming languages (leveraging HumanEval and Leetcode datasets).
-We showed that varying the temperature and the original prompt has the \emph{potential} to significantly improve their performance: Up to 79.27\% of success rate in one-shot, compared to 22.44\% for Codex in default settings and 31.1\% for Copilot.
-Actioning this potential in practice, however, would require to a priori configure the right temperate value and prompt variation for a given (set of) problems.
-It is highly challenging due to the complex interplay raised in our study -- the optimal values differ from one problem to the other.
-Our results also showed surprising and unexpected results (e.g. fully removing the prompt can be an effective strategy), suggesting some brittleness and room for improvement for language models.
-Hence, to the question: hot temperature, cold prompts, or black magic?
-Our answer is both: tuning temperature and varying prompts is worth considering for maintainers and end users of code assistants, but at this state there is some magic that definitely requires further understanding and research.
+Through the observed results, we showed that varying the temperature and the original prompt has the \emph{potential} to significantly improve performance: Up to 79.27\% success rate in one-shot, compared to 22.44\% for Codex in default settings and 31.1\% for Copilot.
+However, putting this into practice requires configuring the right temperature value and prompt variation for a given (set of) problems, which is highly challenging due to the complex interplay raised in our study—optimal values differ from one problem to another.
+Our results also revealed surprising and unexpected behaviors (e.g., fully removing the prompt can be an effective strategy), highlighting brittleness and room for improvement in language models. \red{Our reproduction over StarCoder2 largely confirms these key observations, demonstrating that prompt formulation and temperature tuning remain critical factors in optimizing code generation across different LLMs.
+This consistency across models suggests that our findings are not specific to Codex and Copilot but rather reflect broader characteristics of current LLM-based code assistants.}